I’ve had three people ask me how to sell (more) premium priced watches online.

 High Street retailers struggle against Amazon and so will you but for different reasons.

 The high street retailer is bearing the high costs of a physical shop which has to be properly staffed.
-This normally means that selling prices are high but the customers have the advantage of being able to see the watches “in the metal” and, if they make a decision, walk away with it immediately.
+This normally means that selling prices are high but the customers have the advantage of being able to see the watches “in the metal” and, if they make a buying decision, to walk away with it immediately.

 Selling Through Amazon and eBay